 Recognizing the substantial impact that procurement decisions have on the environment, society, and the economy, the University of California will maximize its procurement of sustainable products and services.
-The goals outlined throughout these policy and procedures sections will be applied within the constraints of research needs and budgetary requirements and in compliance with all applicable rules, regulations, and laws.
+The goals outlined throughout these policy and procedures sections shallwill be applied within the constraints of research needs and budgetary requirements and in compliance with all applicable rules, regulations, and laws.

 - 1. The University values the health and wellbeing of its students, staff, faculty and other academic appointees, visitors, and suppliers.
 The University seeks to provide healthy and accessible conditions for the communities it serves, and this will be considered as a fundamental factor when making procurement decisions.
 Where functional alternatives to harmful products or impacts exist, they are to be strongly preferred. - 2.
 Per III.F.1. the University prioritizes waste reduction in the following order: reduce, reuse, and then recycle.
 Accordingly, sustainable procurement will look to reduce unnecessary purchasing first, then prioritize the purchase of surplus or multiple-use products, before looking at recyclable or compostable products. - 3.
-The University's sustainable purchasing requirements (detailed in the UC Sustainable Procurement Guidelines) are: - a.
+The University's sustainable purchasing requirements (detailed in the UC Sustainable Procurement Guidelines) are-3: - a.
 100% compliance with Required Level Green Spend criteria within three fiscal years of the addition of those products and/or product categories to the Guidelines. - b.
 25% Preferred Level Green Spend as a total percentage of spend per product category; target to be reached within three fiscal years after a category is added to the Guidelines. - c.
 25% Economically and Socially Responsible Spend as a total percentage of addressable spend; target to be reached within five fiscal years of adoption of this section in the Guidelines. - 4.
-The University's sustainable purchasing reporting requirements are: - Reporting on percent Preferred Level Green Spend beginning at the close of the first full Fiscal Year after a category is added to the Guidelines.
+The University's sustainable purchasing reporting requirements are: - a.
+Reporting on percent Preferred Level Green Spend beginning at the close of the first full Fiscal Year after a category is added to the Guidelines. - b.
+Reporting on percent Economically and Socially Responsible Spend beginning at the close of Fiscal Year 2018/19.